 Every Tuesday, I review the newest Blu-ray releases and let you know whether they’re worth buying, renting or skipping, along with a breakdown of the included extras.
 If you see something you like, click on the cover art to purchase the Blu-ray from Amazon, and be sure to share each week’s column on Facebook and Twitter with your friends.

-FINAL VERDICT: RENT
+FINAL VERDICT: BUY

 FINAL VERDICT: SKIP